The Big Wedding: Plot

-Don and Ellie Griffin were a New England couple married for twenty years before they divorced.
-They have three children from their marriage – Lyla, Jared, and adopted son Alejandro, who originates from Colombia.
+Don and Ellie Griffin were a New England couple married for 20 years before they divorced.
+They have three children from their marriage: Lyla, Jared and adopted son Alejandro, who originates from Colombia.

 In preparation for Alejandro's wedding, Ellie arrives at Don's (and her old) home and lets herself in.
 She interrupts Don just as he is about to perform oral sex on Bebe, his girlfriend of eight years (and Ellie's former best friend).
-All are embarrassed, but they make small talk, and he shows Ellie to her room.
-Meanwhile, Alejandro and his fiancée, Missy, are meeting with Father Moinighan, the priest who will be marrying them.
-It is revealed that Alejandro's biological mother, Madonna, is going to be coming from Colombia to the wedding, which upsets Alejandro since he does not have a "traditional" family, and his Catholic mother would not approve of that or the fact that Don and Ellie had been divorced.
+All are embarrassed, but they make small talk and he shows Ellie to her room.

+Meanwhile, Alejandro and his fiancée Missy are meeting with Father Moinighan, the priest who will be marrying them.
+It is revealed that his biological mother Madonna is going to be coming from Colombia to the wedding, which upsets him because he does not have a "traditional" family, and it is believed that his Catholic mother will not approve of that nor the fact that Don and Ellie are divorced.

-Lyla, who reveals she is separated, goes to the hospital and, after passing out briefly, sees her 29-year-old brother Jared, an obstetrician.
+Lyla, who reveals that she is separated, goes to the hospital and, after passing out briefly, sees her 29-year-old brother Jared, an obstetrician.
 They talk and it is revealed that he is a virgin and is waiting for the "right one".

-Back at home, Alejandro tells Ellie that his mother is coming to the wedding.
-Explaining that since she is a devout Catholic and doesn't believe in divorce, Alejandro asks Ellie and Don to pretend to be married for the next three days.
+Back home, Alejandro tells Ellie that his mother is coming to the wedding.
+Explaining that, as she is a devout Catholic and does not believe in divorce, Alejandro asks Ellie and Don to pretend to be married for the next three days.
 Hearing this, Bebe becomes upset with Don and leaves the house.
-Madonna arrives with Alejandro's biological 20-year-old sister, Nuria.
-Later, Nuria flirts with Jared, after she brazenly strips naked to skinnydip in the family's lake as he watches.
+Madonna arrives with Alejandro's biological 20-year-old sister Nuria.
+Nuria flirts with Jared after she brazenly strips naked to skinnydip in the family's lake.

-That evening, the family goes out to dinner with Missy and her parents Muffin and Barry, and Bebe shows up as their waitress, which surprises everyone.
+That evening, the family goes out to dinner with Missy and her bigoted parents Muffin and Barry, and Bebe shows up as their waitress, which surprises everyone.
 Meanwhile, Nuria starts fondling Jared under the table, and Ellie sees Nuria giving Jared a handjob.
-She takes Nuria to the restroom for a chat, telling her that American women behave differently with men.
-When they arrive home, Jared tells Nuria he wants to have sex, as she had suggested earlier, but she tells him "No", asking him instead to do romantic things for her such as read her poetry.
-Don and Ellie, meanwhile, end up having sex after Ellie, still pretending to be Don's wife, sleeps in Don's room.
+She takes Nuria to the restroom for a chat, telling her that American women are not as forward and desire romance before having sex.

+When they arrive home, Jared tells Nuria that he wants to have sex, as she had suggested earlier, but she tells him no, asking him instead to do romantic things for her, such as read her poetry.
+Don and Ellie, meanwhile, end up having sex when Ellie, still pretending to be Don's wife, sleeps in his room.